Welcome To A.F. Knott STORIES

 The collages I'll mention as they resided here previously.
 They host a site of their own now, afknottcollage.com, although its kind of like a garden with overgrown weeds.
-The images are free, just credit them.
+Images are free, just credit them.
 The intent is to have the pieces accessible and always willing to barter - for another collage, a short story, or book review.
-They're on Redbubble and Saatchi Art and Curioos, all of tht futile.
+They're on Redbubble and Saatchi Art and Curioos, but all of those venues are futile.
 We had sold in parks and on the streets.
 It was nice to be outdoors.
+Collage for the sake of collage. . .

 Hidden in the Mountains of East Tennessee, eleven-year-old Rodney goes about the business of being a boy during the summer of 1970.
 In the playground of his grandmother’s overgrown garden, he bears silent witness to the relentless cruelty of a teenage psychopath.